Westbrook Wine Farm, Residing in the Sierra Nevada Foothills of California

 Westbrook Wine Farm uses traditional co-fermenting techniques so grapes are blended together prior to fermentation.

-Ray Krause worked in the cellars of Fresno’s Roma Winery in 1964.
-After his studies and a three-year tour with US Army Air Defense Command, Ray came to the Santa Clara Valley and worked for the Mirassou family winery.
-In 1999, Ray harvested the first grapes from his carefully harvested three year old vineyards.
-His wife, Tammy, shares all the winery and vineyards responsibilities with him.
-She is even a judge at the famous Orange County Fair Wine Competition.
-She is mainly responsible for the blending of wines and bottling work at the winery.
-They aim to live a balanced wife and make wines of an excellent quality for their customers.
+Ray Krause began his winemaking adventure working in the cellar of Roma Winery in Fresno in 1964.
+After his studies and a three-year tour with US Army Air Defense Command, Ray came to the Santa Clara Valley and worked for the Mirassou Family Winery for many years.
+In 1999, Ray harvested the first grapes from his three year old vineyards in Madera and the legacy of Westbrook Wine Farm began.
+Ray shares all the winery and vineyards responsibilities with his wife, Tammy to create their lovely Sierra Nevada wines.
+Tammy is mainly responsible for the blending of wines and bottling work at the winery.
+They aim to live a balanced life and make wines of excellent quality for their consumers.

-Their vineyards are present in two places, namely, Museum and Fait Accompli.
-The main types of grapes that grow here are Cabernet Franc, Cabernet Sauvignon, Malbec, Merlot, Carmenere, Petit Verdot, Saint Macaire, and Gross Verdot.
-The best grapes go into the production of their high-quality red, white, and fortified wines.
+Westbrook Wine Farm vineyards are located in two locations at Museum and Fait Accompli.
+The main types of grapes grown include Cabernet Franc, Cabernet Sauvignon, Malbec, Merlot, Carmenere, Petit Verdot, Saint Macaire, and Gross Verdot.
+The best grapes go into the production of their high-quality red wines resembling Bordeaux style blends.